p-adema/info-vis/README.md

 ## Cleaning process

 The dataset cleaning task has been divided between Peter and Kim.
-Initially, we weren't sure which years to include yet.
+Initially, we weren't.t sure which years to include yet.
 Therefore, Kim did 2011-2016 and Peter did 2017-2022.
 After some brainstorming, we have decided to choose Gender Pay Gap as our topic.
 This resulted in the datasets from 2011, 2012 and 2013 being useless, because they did not contain the gender of each participant.